About the Higher Education Systems & Services Consortium

 - Board President, Bob Keasler, Shenandoah University (Vice President for Finance and Administration)

-- Board Vice President, Keith Fowlkes, Centre College (Chief Information Officer)
+- Board Vice President and Executive Director for Technology Partnerships, Keith Fowlkes (former Centre College Chief Information Officer)

 - Board Secretary, Carol Smith, DePauw University (Chief Information Officer)

 - Board Treasurer, Mark Coleman, Lindsey Wilson College (Vice President for Administration and Finance)